-No time like the present to think strategically about how to choose the best advice to help you move forward in your career.
-Black women, not all advice is good advice for you.
+When you are ready to make your next career move, you must begin to think strategically about how to choose the best advice to help you move forward in your career.
+Not all advice is good advice for you.
 Here are a few tips that can help you navigate challenges that could delay or stall your career progression.

 CAREER TIP #1: Bust the Myth of the Angry Black Woman in the Workplace